sohv/compliance-graph/README.md

 # Financial Compliance Using Knowledge Graphs

-This is a **project prototype** checks for financial compliance of transactions by storing compliance rules in knowledge graphs and using them to assess transaction adherence.
+This **project prototype** checks for financial compliance of transactions by storing compliance rules in knowledge graphs and using them to assess transaction adherence.

 ## Overview